romuald/nshome/README.rst

 You can add the ``-p5`` option to check for IP every 5 minutes and only send update if it changed

+You might wish to checkout the `<MANUAL.rst>`_ file to see how to set up your DNS server

 Since the script needs the nsupdate_ binary, you'll need to install it:

 - Debian/Ubuntu: ``apt-get install dnsutils``
 - MacOS: ``brew install bind``